MarcusLim0000/Beyond-the-Horizon-FE/README.md

 **Acknowledgements:**

+Front end is hosted by Vercel

+Back end is hosted By Render

 date-fns for date formatting and manipulation.

 React for building the user interface.

 Node.js and Express for the backend server.

 MongoDB for the database.